thcipriani/hireme/src/résumé.md

     *  Design and implement PostgreS trigger-based audit trail for important database tables

-    *  Create android-tablet-based HTML5 shipping software that allows warehouse pickers to pick 20 orders in the time it used to take to pick one
+    *  Create android-tablet-based HTML5, JavaScript-MVC shipping software that allows warehouse pickers to pick 20 orders in the time it used to take to pick one

     *  Implement MongoDB-backed asset library with JavaScript front-end used for all customer-facing image management

 **UpSync**_—Web Developer/Systems Administrator—_Boulder, CO
 :   Oct.
 2012–Nov.
 2013

     * Developed features for mobile, offline project with Zend (PHP 5.4, at the time) and a smattering of Objective-C and JavaScript